devonfw-forge/devon4flutter-non-bloc-arch/.raw-text/gfm-guide.md

 is also a Stateless for example.
 It has a final reference to a list.
 Things can be added or removed from that list without the reference in the ListView Widget changing.
-So the ListView remains immutable and Stateless while the things it displays are able to change.
+So the ListView remains immutable and Stateless while the things it displays are able to change (LLC 2018).

-The Lifecycle of Stateless Widgets is very straight forward (Boelens 2018):
+The Lifecycle of Stateless Widgets is very straight forward (Boelens n.d.):

 ``` dart
 class MyWidget extends StatelessWidget {